Effect of ring-exchange interactions in the extended Kitaev honeycomb model: Explicit form of the ring-exchange interaction

 with

 where the index $i,j,k,l,m,n \in \hexagon$.
 Its graphical form is shown in Fig.\ref{Ring} in the main text.
-Specifically speaking, $R_2$, $R_4$, and $R_6$ correspond to the first row, second row, and third row in Fig.\ref{Ring}, respectively.
+Specifically speaking, $R_2$, $R_6$, and $R_4$ correspond to the left upper row, right upper row, and bottom row in Fig.\ref{Ring}, respectively.
 Note that the index $(i,j,k,l,m,n)$ sorts clockwise on the hexagon.